hamidrouhi/JDate/README.md

 # JDate
-Jalali Date For Arduino (Persian Date)
+Julian datae to Jalali date For Arduino (Persian Date).